On evaluation of joint risk for non-negative multivariate risks under dependence uncertainty: Preliminaries

 \section{Preliminaries}

-Let $(\Omega, \sF)$ be a measurable space, and $P$ a fixed probability measure on it, acting as a reference measure.
+Let $(\Omega, \sF)$ be a measurable space, and $P$ a fixed probability measure on it, acting as a reference measure, which is also known as a scenario in some literature, for instance, see Kou and Peng (2016, Section 3), Wang and Ziegel (2021) and Fadina et al. (2023).
 We denote by $\sX$ the linear space of all bounded measurable functions (i.e. random variables) on $(\Omega, \sF)$ equipped with the supremum norm $\|\cdot\|$, and by $\sX_+$ the subset of $\sX$ consisting of those elements which are non-negative.
-To be consistent with the literature on risk measures, we would like to concentrate on $\sX$ rather than $L^\infty(\Omega, \sF, P)$ of essentially bounded random variables on $(\Omega, \sF, P)$ so that we can avoid tedious integrability considerations in the sequel, for example, see F\"{o}llmer and Schied (2016, Chapter 4) or Wang and Ziegel (2021, Section 3).
+To be consistent with the literature on risk measures under model uncertainty, we would like to concentrate on $\sX$ rather than $L^\infty(\Omega, \sF, P)$ of essentially bounded random variables on $(\Omega, \sF, P)$, for instance, see F\"{o}llmer and Schied (2016, Sections 4.2 and 4.7), Kou and Peng (2016, Section 3) or Wang and Ziegel (2021).
 Let $d \geq 1$ be a fixed integer.
-We denote by $\sX^d$ the space of all $d$-dimensional random vectors on $(\Omega, \sF)$ with each component (also called marginal) belonging to $\sX$, and by $\sX^d_+$ the set of all $d$-dimensional random vectors on $(\Omega, \sF)$ with each component belonging to $\sX_+.$
+We denote by $\sX^d$ the space of all $d$-dimensional random vectors on $(\Omega, \sF)$ with each component (i.e. marginal) belonging to $\sX$, and by $\sX^d_+$ the set of all $d$-dimensional random vectors on $(\Omega, \sF)$ with each component belonging to $\sX_+.$

+In the sequel, we will focus on joint risk measures on $\sX^d_+.$ A random variable $X \in \sX_+$ represents the random loss of an insurance risk faced by an insurer, for instance, it can be a claim or an aggregate of claims.
+Thus, a random vector ${\bf X} = (X_1, \cdots, X_d) \in \sX^d_+$ represents the random losses of $d$ insurance risks, in which $X_i$ represents the random loss of the $i$th insurance risk.
+Although we concentrate on multiple insurance risks (i.e. on $\sX^d_+$), the resulting distortion joint risk measures are also applicable for multiple financial risks.
+Therefore, in the Appendix A.3, we will briefly make an address about general random vectors (i.e. $\sX^d$), in which a random variable $X \in \sX$ represents the random loss of a financial position.